How To Become An Insurance Agent In New Hampshire

-How To Get Your Insurance License In New Hampshire
+How to Get an Insurance License in New Hampshire

 Step 1.
-Which Types of Insurance Licenses Do You Need?
+Which Insurance Licenses Do You Need?

-These are examples of the types of insurance policies you can sell with each type of license:
+The types of insurance products and policies you’ll be selling will determine which licenses you need.
+Here are some examples of the types of policies you can market with each license:

-Most insurance agents choose to get both of these licenses, but if you will only sell one type of policy then you just need to choose which license fits your needs.
+Most insurance agents and producers choose to get both P&C and L&H licenses, but if you plan on specializing in only one category then you don’t need every license.

 After you’ve determined which licenses you need, it’s time to begin studying for the New Hampshire insurance exams.